nubomedia/nubomedia-paas/README.md

-Nubomedia REST API
+Nubomedia PaaS API
 =============================

+The Nubomedia PaaS API (and PaaS manager)
-This is a short guide to create and delete application on Nubomedia platform using REST API.
+This is a short guide to deploy and install the Nubomedia PaaS API.

 Create
 ---------------------